oguzkaganeren/manjaro-starter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-PKGBUILD file can be found at [manjaro-starter](https://github.com/yochananmarqos/pkgbuilds/tree/master/manjaro-starter).
-Also, Bin files will be uploaded to release page each release.
+A PKGBUILD can be found on [Manjaro GitLab](https://gitlab.manjaro.org/packages/extra/manjaro-starter).
+Also, Binary files will be uploaded to release page each release.